Compare any two graphics cards:

 Intro

-Compare that to the Radeon RX Vega 64, which has clock speeds of 1247 MHz on the GPU, and 1890 MHz on the 8192 MB of HBM2 RAM.
+Compare all that to the Radeon RX Vega 64, which features core clock speeds of 1247 MHz on the GPU, and 1890 MHz on the 8192 MB of HBM2 memory.
 It features 4096 SPUs as well as 256 Texture Address Units and 64 Rasterization Operator Units.

 Display Graphs